 That dispute highlighted the need for contractual pricing provisions to always be given careful consideration and for sufficient flexibility to be built into commercial agreements to cater for currency fluctuations and other variables that may impact on contractual pricing arrangements.

-, Director and Head of Company/Corporate team at Crombie Wilkinson Solicitors explains ‘The need to pay attention to pricing provisions remains of fundamental importance and something that should be high on every business owner’s agenda
+As Ian Barnard, Director and Head of Company/Corporate team at Crombie Wilkinson Solicitors explains ‘The need to pay attention to pricing provisions remains of fundamental importance and something that should be high on every business owner’s agenda.’

 The easiest way to ensure that your commercial agreements are up to scratch is to have them drafted and then regularly reviewed by an experienced contracts lawyer.
 They will understand the pitfalls of pricing arrangements and can help you to create pricing provisions that shield your business from the risk of commercially unacceptable price variations.

 Here is a checklist of just some of the things to consider.

 It may sound obvious, but you need to make sure that any contract you propose to enter into clearly states whether the price to be charged or the price to be paid is inclusive or exclusive of VAT.
 Be aware that if the contract is silent on this point, then the presumption will be that the price is VAT inclusive.
 Also take extra care where a contract is made up of several documents, such as a main contract with supporting schedules, as inconsistencies in the way pricing obligations are expressed could lead to unintended consequences.